-One of the most well-known landmarks of the city of Nafplio is the main fortress in the city, the Palamidi Fortress.
-In the old times where there were not cars and gps people who wanted to reach Nafplio were using Palamidi as the point of direction in order to know how to reach the city.
+One of the most well-known landmarks of the city of Nafplio is the main fortress in the city, the Palamidi castle.
+In the old times, where there were not cars and gps, people who wanted to reach Nafplio were using Palamidi as the point of direction, in order to know how to reach the city.
 Built in the highest point of the city, on top of the 216m hill, Palamidi is visible even from many kilometers away.

 In the 29th November of 1822, Staikos Staikopoulos lead a unit of Greek rebels and within one night was able to take control of the Palamdi fortress with a surprise attach that started from the bastion of Achilles.

 Some of the bastions of Palamidi castle were used as a prison later on the history.
 In 1833, Theodoros Kolokotronis, one of the leaders of the revolution, was imprisoned in Palamidi, during the time of the regency, when King Otto was still a minor.
 The Miltiadis bastion was converted also as a prison from 1840 till around 1926.

 There are two ways to reach the top of the Palamidi castle, either by car driving around the hill or by the staircases that are located at the West of the fortress and lead to downtown Nafplio.
 Locals still support that there are 999 steps and the last one was destroyed by Kolokotronisâ€™ horse.
 Some support that this story was created by some people who wanted to emphasize how greedy was Theodoros Kolokotronis.
 Once you are in the Palamidi fortress you can see the impressive water tanks that are used even today to collect rainwater.